Can I Make Principal-Only Payments On My Mortgage?

-You won’t be able to feel the reward at the moment, but even a small additional principal-only payment can save you thousands of dollars in interest down the road.
-If you have an emergency fund saved, no high-interest debt, a strong investment portfolio, a steady income and the means to pay down your principal, go for it!
-There are plenty of options to explore if you want to pay off your loan ahead of schedule or lower your monthly payment.
-If you’re ready to take the next step for your own financial future, get started today with Rocket Mortgage®.
+You won't be able to feel the reward at the moment, but even a small additional principal-only payment can save you thousands of dollars in interest down the road.
+If you have an emergency fund saved, no high-interest debt, a strong investment portfolio, a steady income and the means to pay down your principal, then this repayment strategy just may work for you.